Discover the Arts of Tualatin Valley

 Tualatin Valley is rich in culture, with several civic and community theater companies providing opportunities to entertain and to be entertained.
 Professional theater companies also are prolific in the region, each bringing a unique perspective to theater.

-While visiting, travelers may want to explore their creative side in the Tualatin Valley.
+While visiting, travelers may want to explore their creative side in Oregon’s Tualatin Valley.
 Glass blowing and welding are two popular classes available at Live Laugh Love Art.

-Sip and paint classes are very popular, and Wine and Design offers acrylic painting classes at its dedicated art studio.
+Sip and paint classes are very popular, and Yaymaker hosts painting classes at restaurants and bars all over.
 Sit down and create your own masterpiece while sipping on a glass (or two) of wine.